Software-Evolution-Analytics-Lab-SEAL/ML_Contributor_replication/README.md

 ### Data Collection
 We have provided our dataset under **/data**.
 The code under **/data_collection** directory is only for recreating our dataset.

+Execute pip **install -r /path/to/requirements.txt** to install the required dependencies to execute the data collection scripts.
+Make sure to execute the data collection scripts following the order below.
+Modifications are needed to execute each script and more instructions are included in the head comments inside each script.

 **data_collection/github_crawler.py** collects the commits/pull requests/issues of our subject projects from GitHub.